TN 3 (03-15)

 DI 12095.030 SSA-3441-BK (Disability Report - Appeal)

-The general intent of the information on this form is to update the claimant's current condition, including any new or additional impairment(s), and change in the condition (either for better or worse).
-Complete all items on this form with as much pertinent information as is necessary to present a full and complete picture of the claimant and his or her impairment(s).
-Completion of the “yes” or “no” blocks of the questions in Sections 2-9 is important especially where a positive answer is appropriate.
-These responses are valuable in updating the claimant’s disability record of the severity and treatment of his or her impairment(s) for subsequent adjudicators of the claim.
+The purpose of this form is to collect updated information about the claimant's impairment(s), such as whether there is any change in the impairment(s) (either for better or worse) and whether there is any new or additional impairment(s).
+Complete all sections of this form with as much pertinent information as possible to present a full and complete picture of the claimant and his or her impairment(s).
+Completion of the “yes” or “no” blocks of the questions in Sections 2 through 9 is important especially where a positive answer is appropriate.
+These responses are valuable in updating the claimant’s disability record about the severity and treatment of his or her impairment(s) for subsequent adjudicators of the claim.

 b.
 Section 1 - Information About the Disabled Person

 Enter identifying information about the claimant.
 Complete the claimant's name(s), social security number(s), and primary and alternative phone numbers where we can leave a message.
 Try to obtain an email address.

 NOTE: If the claimant does not have a telephone, make an effort to obtain a telephone number where we can leave a message for the claimant.

 c.
 Section 2 - Contacts